oracle-quickstart/terraform-oci-multicloud-gcp/docs/tutorials/adbs-rag-chatbot/README_INFRASTRUCTURE.md

 ## Conclusion

 In conclusion, deploying an Autonomous Database on GCP involves several steps, including creating a VPC, subnets, firewall rules, a bastion host or Windows VM, and configuring instaclient and sqlcl.
-By automating these steps using a Bash script, we can streamline the process and reduce the risk of human error.
-The script provides a flexible and modular approach to deploying an Autonomous Database on GCP, allowing us to customize and extend it as needed.

-You may proceed to the next step [AI Chatbot engine with Oracle Database 23ai on Google Cloud](README_RAG.md)
+You may proceed to the next step [RAG Chatbot engine with Oracle Database 23ai on Google Cloud](README_RAG.md)